radiantlogic-v8/documentation-new/documentation/cfs/04-user-roles.md

 ![](media/portal-user-32.png)

-The search result will return the attributes configured by the tenant administrator.
+The search result returns the attributes configured by the tenant administrator.
 In this example, the user’s email, telephone number and photo are returned.

 ![](media/portal-user-33.png)